 Separation anxiety in children

-Separation anxiety in children is a developmental stage during which the child experiences anxiety when separated from the primary caregiver (usually the mother).
+Separation anxiety in children is a developmental stage in which the child is anxious when separated from the primary caregiver (usually the mother).

-As infants develop, they experience various emotions, usually in a predictable order.
-Before 8 months, infants are so new to the world that they have little knowledge of what is ordinary and what may be dangerous, so new situations or experiences seem usual, and not frightening.
+As infants grow, their emotions and reactions to the world around them seem to occur in a predictable order.
+Before 8 months, infants are so new to the world that they lack a sense of what is normal and safe and what may be dangerous.
+As a result, new settings or people seem to not frighten them.

 From 8 to 14 months, children often become frightened when they meet new people or visit new places.
 They recognize their parents as familiar and safe.
-When separated from their parents, particularly when away from home, they feel threatened and unsafe.
+When separated from their parents, they feel threatened and unsafe.

-Separation anxiety is a normal developmental stage.
-It helped keep our ancestors alive and helps children learn how to master their environment.
+Separation anxiety is a normal stage as a child grows and develops.
+It helped keep our ancestors alive and helps children learn how to master the world around them.

 It usually ends when the child is around 2 years old.
 At this age, toddlers begin to understand that parents may be out of sight now, but will return later.
-There is also a normal desire to test their independence.
+It's also normal for them to test their independence.

-Even after children have successfully mastered this developmental stage, separation anxiety may return during periods of stress.
-Most children will experience some degree of separation anxiety when in unfamiliar situations, especially when separated from their parents.
+Even after children have mastered this stage, separation anxiety may return in times of stress.
+Most children will feel some degree of separation anxiety when in unfamiliar situations, most often when separated from their parents.

-When children are in situations (such as hospitals) and are experiencing stress (such as illness or pain), they seek the safety, comfort, and protection of their parents.
-When parents cannot be with their children in these situations, the children experience distress.
+When children are in situations (such as hospitals) and are under stress (such as illness or pain), they seek the safety, comfort, and protection of their parents.
+Since anxiety can worsen pain, staying with a child as much as possible can reduce the pain.

 - Excessive distress when separated from the primary caregiver